AI4Finance-Foundation/FinRL/README.md

 Welcome gift money to support AI4Finance, a non-profit community.
 Use the links in the right, or scan the following vemo QR code:

-Detailed sponsorship records can be found at [Issue #425](https://github.com/AI4Finance-Foundation/FinRL/issues/425)
+Detailed sponsorship records at [Issue #425](https://github.com/AI4Finance-Foundation/FinRL/issues/425)

 <a target="\_blank">
 	<div align="center">